Who are these classes for?

 You can read all about me here.

-How much does a lesson cost?
+How much does a class cost?

 Prices vary according to the type of lesson you want.
-Lessons are described and prices are given here.

-How can I book a lesson?
+How can I book a class?

 You can use the booking system and select a time that suits you by selecting your time zone.
 You can pay via PayPal or contact me for alternative ways.
-You will receive a confirmation for the lesson once payment has been received.
+You will receive a confirmation for the class once payment has been received.

-Can I book several lessons at once?
+Can I book several classes at once?

-Can I reschedule a lesson?
+Can I reschedule a class?

 What are the terms and conditions?